Insights / Due Diligence in Uncertain Times: Assessing Tech Partners for Success

 We’ve done the due diligence for you.
 Accelerance can connect your company with thoroughly vetted and verified global teams to find the perfect partner for your next software development – minimizing the risk and maximizing the outcome.

 Accelerance connects companies that need software engineering services with the most qualified outsourcing firms around the globe.
-As the global outsourcing authority, Accelerance has developed a proven process for verifying the skills, references, business practices and trustworthiness of top software service providers in more than 30 countries.
-The Accelerance proprietary Rapid Referral System reduces the time it takes to identify and select a trusted outsourcing partner from five months to five days.
+Not only do you get the best talent for the project, but we also ensure the team has the needed skills and structures set up for your success.
+As the global outsourcing authority, Accelerance has developed a proven process for verifying the skills, references, business practices, and trustworthiness of top software service providers in more than 40 countries.
+The Accelerance proprietary Rapid Referral® System reduces the time it takes to identify and select a trusted outsourcing partner from five months to five days.

 Talk to an Accelerance Advisor about your software needs today.
-Set an appointment here.
+Set an appointment today.

 Ryan Schauer